Thursday, February 2, 2012

 Death and the Piano

 "The piano is a very finicky instrument to record, with an existential problem: attack followed by decay, every note a death.
 You want to capture the ping, the clarity of the beginning of each note, but you also want to get the ephemeral singing tone that remains.
-It's a complicated balance: the souls fo the piano and of the pianist hang on it."
+It's a complicated balance: the souls of the piano and of the pianist hang on it."

 From Jeremy Denk's nice piece "Flight of the Concord" in this week's New Yorker

-0 comments:
+No comments:

 Post a Comment